Fraud, scam cases increasing on Zelle, Senate report finds

 The hearing featured a exchange where Jamie Dimon, the CEO of JPMorgan Chase, apologized to Warren for not getting her the data she requested and promised she would have it at the end of that day.

 Warren’s office says ultimately JPMorgan’s data on Zelle did not provide the data they were looking for, so data from JPMorgan is not included in the report.
 The other banks that did not provide data to Warren’s office were Wells Fargo and Capital One.
-JPMorgan and Early Warning System have not returned a request for comment.
+JPMorgan did not return a request for comment.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.